 As a member of Alpha Kappa Alpha Sorority, Inc., Jennifer has held numerous leadership positions in her local Joliet chapter, sponsoring initiatives in Health, Family Strengthening, Civic Engagement, Economic Empowerment and Scholarship fundraising.

-Jennifer L. Johnson was appointed to the Illinois Supreme Court Commission on Professionalism in 2018.
+Jennifer was appointed to the Illinois Supreme Court Commission on Professionalism in 2018.